tccmobile/cpp-codespaces-starter-Spring2025/README.md

-# cpp-codespaces-starter-1
+# cpp-codespaces-starter

-A starter repository for C++ development
+A starter repository for c++ development